datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 `@script`
-- Now that we know how to use the %timeit magic command and how to store its output, we can begin comparing results
+- Now we can begin comparing results

 - Suppose you have two functions that do the exact same thing (in this case build a list of integers from 0 to 999).